rerices/statrethinking_course/README.md

 Statistical Rethinking: A Bayesian Course Using R and Stan
 ===============
 Winter 2018/2019

 Instructor: Richard McElreath, Max Planck Institute for Evolutionary Anthropology

 # Introduction

 This repo contains my solutions to the excellent course by Richard McElreath on bayesian modelling.
 I recommend it to anyone who wishes a down-to-earth and modern approach to statistics.

 My goal was to complete the homeworks to consolidate my grasp of course material and to familiarize myself with R.

 The repo contains the original homework as well as the solution ins pdf form, but they contain also my own solutions in R.

 # Book
-The course is based on the homonimous book by the instructor (or maybe the other way around). https://www.amazon.com/Statistical-Rethinking-Bayesian-Examples-Chapman-dp-036713991X/dp/036713991X
+The course is based on the homonimous book by the instructor, Statistical Rethinking, of which there is a new second version as 2020.

+https://www.amazon.com/Statistical-Rethinking-Bayesian-Examples-Chapman-dp-036713991X/dp/036713991X

 # Original Lectures and Slides